-Fresh Deal for FreshWorks
+Fresh Deal for FreshWorks: Q&A with Samarth Mod on firm's acquisition

 What was different about EY?

 When EY approached, we assumed the talks would just die in a few days.
 But their approach was very different.
 They came asking about our culture and our strategy and very far down the road, they asked about financials.

 So my reaction was that this was super interesting, given how much focus we put on our culture and how we want to protect that.
 They said without cultural synergies between the two firms, it would be difficult for the acquisition and eventual merger to be successful.
 That was music to our ears.

 At FreshWorks, we were working towards our vision of becoming a leading, international technology service company.
 We didn’t want to be a cog in the wheels.
 The EY Design Studio is new and we realized there was a strong cultural alignment.
 We realized we could really define what we want that partnership to look like.
 That is how it happened.